FloopCZ/linux-environment/README.md

 __git__

-To learn the basics of Git, try a [Git game](https://try.github.io).
+To learn the basics of Git, try this [Git game](https://try.github.io).

 | Shortcut              | Description                               |
 | --------------------- | ----------------------------------------- |